toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 * mongo_collection is the pymongo collection object
 * name (string) is the school name to update
 * topics (list of strings) is the list of topics approached in the school

+# 11. Where can I learn Python?
+A Python function that returns the list of school having a specific topic:

+* Prototype: def schools_by_topic(mongo_collection, topic):
+* mongo_collection will be the pymongo collection object
+* topic (string) will be topic searched